sswam/allemande/doc/guide.md

 ### Work in Progess

+- **Storage**: We back up all chat and images, however the server has limited space.
+Images more than 7 days old might be removed.
+Save what you want to keep, or contact the developer to recover older images from the backup.
+We are working to fix this issue.
+- **Immersion**: The step-by-step method we use for image generation can break immersion.
+We have some ideas to address this.
 - **Notifications**: We're working on AI initiative and notifications, it's not done yet.
 - **Voice Chat**: Voice chat is under development, it's going to be good!
 - **Memory**: We don't have automatic memory systems for AI characters yet.
 You can implement this manually by asking Summi or another summary agent to make a summary, then pasting into a new chat, a mission file, or an agent character sheet.